siwest/censys/README.md

 ## Assumptions

-Some assumptions regarding the data cleansing were used.
+Assumptions regarding the data and task at-hand include the following:

-- This is complete data for the timeframe, and there are no files are missing.
+- The files in `data-dump` represent a complete data for a timeframe, and there are no files are missing.

-- The removal of rows with malformed data or NULL will not have statistical significance on the resulting metadata output.
+- The removal of rows with malformed data or NULL will not have statistical significance on the resulting metadata and outputs generated.

 - To lowercase `device_id` and `event_type` fields, the `casefold()` method was used over `lower() to handle possible non-ascii characters.